mmkal/pgkit/packages/client/readme.md

 Generally, usage of a _client_ (or pool, to use the slonik term), should be identical.
 Initialization is likely different.
 Some differences which would likely require code changes if migrating from slonik:

 - Most slonik initialization options are not carried over.
-I haven't come across any abstractions which invented by slonik which don't have simpler implementations in the underlying layer or in pg-promise.
+I haven't come across any abstractions invented by slonik which don't have simpler implementations in the underlying layer or in pg-promise.
 Specifically:

 - type parsers: just use `pg.types.setTypeParser`.
 Some helper functions to achieve parity with slonik, and this library's recommendations are available, but they're trivial and you can just as easily implement them yourself.
 - interceptors: Instead of interceptors, which require book-keeping in order to do things as simple as tracking query timings, there's an option to wrap the core `query` function this library calls.
 The wrapped function will be called for all query methods.
 For the other slonik interceptors, you can use `pg-promise` events.